 A long-term commodity price uptrend, which we believe dates from 2020, has pushed many commodity prices to decade highs.
-We remain favorable on commodities but expect gains will slow early in 2024 as the economic slowdown deepens, and then gain traction again with economic recovery later in the year.
+We remain favorable on commodities but expect gains will slow in 2024 as the economic slowdown deepens.
 We believe real estate investment trusts (REITs) will continue to struggle with higher interest rates, and so we remain unfavorable.
 We believe large, well-capitalized, broadly diverse midstream energy companies - both master limited partnerships (MLPs) and C-corporations - may fare better than some of their energy peers.